MARBLE

 We’re here to answer all of your questions

-• Marble Counters are a natural stone so they are built to be durable!
+Marble Counters are a natural stone so they are built to be durable!
 However, its porous nature makes it more susceptible to etching and staining.
-Remember to be cautious with your marble countertop, seal it every year, and use products like cutting boards to protect your countertop.
+Remember to be cautious with your marble, seal it every year, and use products like cutting boards to protect your surface.
 Marble has been around for centuries and has withstood the test of time!
 However, if you are looking for the same marble look without the risk- try looking at our Quartz or Quartzite selection!